Ilya Oskolkov-Tsentsiper: Strelka Institute

-In 2009, Ilya Oskolkov-Tsentsiper founded the Strelka Institute for Media, Architecture and Design.
-The institute is located on the premises of the former Krasny Oktyabr factory in city's center.
+In 2009, Ilya Oskolkov-Tsentsiper founded the Strelka Institute for Media, Architecture and Design, a non-profit postgraduate education institution.
+The institute is located on the premises of the former Krasny Oktyabr factory in the city's center.

-Strelka is a non-profit postgraduate education institution.
-About 40 students from different countries study at the institute each year with over 70 applicants competing for every place.
-All subjects are taught in the English language.
-Strelka's educational program is one of the most successful and bold educational experiments worldwide thanks to a ground-breaking combination of the school, research center and public social venue.
 Its first curator was Rem Koolhaas, a Dutch architect and winner of the Pritzker Prize.

-Strelka Press publishing house releases books on today's challenges of architecture and city development in the Russian and English languages.

 Strelka runs an open air program which includes public lectures delivered by leading architects, designers and thinkers as well as conferences, workshops, concerts and festivals.

-The Strelka institute though is a different beast, with the emphasis on producing students who can change the architectural landscape themselves.

 Strelka's commercial program involves architectural competitions, such as the renovation of Gorky Park, Zaryadye and Polytechnic Museum, and develops urban solutions for Russian private and municipal customers.

-The institute also runs Moscow's most popular and fashionable Bar Strelka.

-Strelka has a vital importance for reviving interest in urban development and design and bringing the world's leading architects to Moscow to shape the new city's image.
+The institute also runs Moscow's popular and Bar Strelka.Strelka has been credited with reviving interest in urban development and design and bringing some of the world's leading architects to Moscow.

 VDNKh

-In summer 2014 Ilya Oskolkov-Tsentsiper headed project team affiliated with VDNKh direction which aims to redevelop the territory.
+In summer 2014, Oskolkov-Tsentsiper headed project team affiliated with VDNKh direction which aims to redevelop the territory.
 Yuri Saprykine, former managing editor of Afisha-Rambler, has joined the team.